• Skip to main content

 Garlic Butter Rub (Optional)

-• 1 tbsp finely chopped herbs, (parsley, oregano, rosemary, thyme, basil, and/or tarragon)
+• 1 tablespoon finely chopped herbs, (parsley, oregano, rosemary, thyme, basil, and/or tarragon)

 Instructions